Vini2/phables/README.md

 pip install gurobipy
 ```

 To handle large models without any model size limitations, once you have installed Gurobi, you have to activate the (academic) license and add the key using the following command.
+You only have to do this once.

 ```bash
 grbgetkey <KEY>